SeleemS/automate_ordering/README.md

 **Should be setup to work in the background.**

-Must ensure that Inventory Counts, MinOnHand, and Par Levels are updated regularly throughout the year to match sales.
+Must ensure that Inventory Counts are accurate, and MinOnHand + Par Levels are updated regularly throughout the year.